NGINX App Protect DoS Directives and Policy

 Introduction

-NGINX directives are written in the nginx.conf file and are used to configure specific modules of NGINX.
+file and are used to configure various modules of NGINX.

-NGINX App Protect DoS has its own directives (which follows the same rules of all other directives) and are used to enable and configure it.
+F5 NGINX App Protect DoS has its own set of directives, which follow the same rules as other NGINX directives, and are used to enable and configure its features.

-The table below summarizes all the NGINX App Protect DoS directives.
+The table below provides a summary of all the F5 NGINX App Protect DoS directives.

-Although only the first directive is mandatory (used for enabling NGINX App Protect DoS), it is advised to use as many directives as possible in order to make use of the product’s monitoring and application health detection capabilities.
+While only the first directive is mandatory for enabling NGINX App Protect DoS, it is recommended to use as many directives as possible to leverage the product’s full range of monitoring and application health detection capabilities.
+After adding these directives, ensure you reload NGINX and check the error log for any errors or warnings.

 Directives table